-- 53. Plaintiff realleges and incorporates herein Paragraphs 1 through 52, as if fully set forth herein. - 54.
-The Claims are not allowable because: - a.
-Defendant received property, i.e., the Transfers, recoverable under Bankruptcy Code section 550; and/or - b.
-Defendant received a transfer, i.e., the Transfers, avoidable under Bankruptcy Code section 544, 547, or 548.
+53. Plaintiff realleges and incorporates herein Paragraphs 1 through 52, as if fully set forth herein.

-55. In either event, the Claims must be disallowed under Bankruptcy Code section 502(d) unless and until Defendant has fully repaid the amount, or turned over any such property, for which Defendant is liable under Bankruptcy Code section 550.
+- 54. The Claims are not allowable because: - a.
+Defendants received property, i.e., the Transfers, recoverable under Bankruptcy Code section 550; and/or - b.
+Defendants received a transfer, i.e., the Transfers, avoidable under Bankruptcy Code section 544, 547, or 548. - 55.
+In either event, the Claims must be disallowed under Bankruptcy Code section 502(d) unless and until Defendants have fully repaid the amount, or turned over any such property, for which Defendants are liable under Bankruptcy Code section 550.